 Traffic Incident Management consists of a planned and coordinated multi-disciplinary process to detect, respond to and clear traffic incidents so that traffic flow may be restored as safely and quickly as possible.
 TIM Responder Training brings together personnel across the responder spectrum to build a stronger, more coordinated corps at the local and national level.

 What to know about this FREE training:

-- It’s federally developed and nationally delivered: Developed by FHWA and offered in partnership with AASHTO, national TIM training curriculum is pilot-tested and based on best TIM practices and advanced standards.
-To date more than 310,000 TIM Responders across the U.S. have received the training.
+- It’s federally developed and delivered across the nation: Developed by FHWA and offered in partnership with AASHTO, the national TIM training curriculum is pilot-tested and based on best TIM practices and advanced standards.
+To date more than 335,000 TIM Responders across the U.S. have received the training.

 - It’s customizable: Training can be delivered in its entirety or through select modules in almost any setting.